tikv/tikv/README.md

 - **Coprocessor support:** Similar to Hbase, TiKV implements a coprocessor framework to support distributed computing.

-- **Cooperates with [TiDB](https://github.com/pingcap/tidb):** Thanks to the internal optimization, TiKV and TiDB can work together to be a compelling database solution with high horizontal scalability, externally-consistent transations, and support for RDMBS and NoSQL design patterns.
+- **Cooperates with [TiDB](https://github.com/pingcap/tidb):** Thanks to the internal optimization, TiKV and TiDB can work together to be a compelling database solution with high horizontal scalability, externally-consistent transations, and support for RDBMS and NoSQL design patterns.

 ## The TiKV Software Stack